-Prerequisite to Becoming a Teacher
+Prerequisite to Bcoming a Teacher or

-Prerequisite to Bcoming a Teacher or Well-Speaking English Canadian
+Well-Speaking English Canadian

-Eight years ago, I was highly enlightened reading
+years ago, I was highly enlightened reading

 Bill Sherk's instructional book “Try to Keep Up With Me!”